Black-and-Hispanic-Tech-Summit/Node-Prereq/README.md

 });
 ```

-Now we can provide some informative print statements via `console.log` and call our statistics methods:
+Now we can provide some informative print statements via `console.log` and call our statistics methods on each row of data:

 ```jsx
 // src/app.js